Kubernetes Jobs: A Practical Guide

 • If you set restartPolicy to OnFailure, and there are repeated failures of the pod, the Jobs controller will retry the pod at increasing time intervals—10 seconds, 20 seconds, 40 seconds, etc. After six minutes, the controller gives up and stops trying to restart the pod.
 This is the default behavior—you can customize it using the spec.backoffLimit field.

 • If you set restartPolicy to OnFailure, the container shuts down when the backoff limit is reached.
 This can make it difficult to track down the cause of a Job failure.
-In this case, you can set restartPolicy to Never to start debugging the problem.
+In this case, you can set restartPolicy to Never start debugging the problem.

 • Note that even if you set both .spec.parallelism and .spec.completions to 1 and restartPolicy to Never, this does not guarantee that the Job won’t run the process multiple times.
 This means that you need to ensure any process running as part of a Job can support premature termination and multiple instances running in parallel.